dbohlender/canfar.github.io/docs/vospace.md

 ### Using the VOSpace client command line tools

-Try the following commands, substituting your CADC VOSpace in for
-<vospace> (most CANFAR users have VOSpace that is the same name as
-their CADC user name.
+Try the following commands, substituting your CADC VOSpace in for VOSPACE (most CANFAR users have VOSpace that is the same name as their CADC user name.
 There are also project VOSpaces):

-	vls vos:VOSPACE                               # lists the contents to the root directory of VOSPACE vcp ${HOME}/bar vos:VOSPACE                   # copies the bar file to the root node of VOSPACE vrm vos:VOSPACE/foo                           # removes the bar file from VOSPACE vmkdir vos:VOSPACE/bar                        # creates a new container node (directory) called foo in VOSPACE vmv vos:VOSPACE/bar vos:<vospace>/foo/        # moves the file bar into the container node foo vmv vos:VOSPACE/foo/bar vos:VOSPACE/foo/bar2  # changes the name of file bar to bar2 on the VOSpace
+	vls vos:VOSPACE                               # lists the contents to the root directory of VOSPACE vcp ${HOME}/bar vos:VOSPACE                   # copies the bar file to the root node of VOSPACE vrm vos:VOSPACE/foo                           # removes the bar file from VOSPACE vmkdir vos:VOSPACE/bar                        # creates a new container node (directory) called foo in VOSPACE vmv vos:VOSPACE/bar vos:VOSPACE/foo/          # moves the file bar into the container node foo vmv vos:VOSPACE/foo/bar vos:VOSPACE/foo/bar2  # changes the name of file bar to bar2 on the VOSpace

 Details on these commands can be found via the `--help` option,